 The Gel Factor

-If you are using the stock or broth as liquid for dough, there may be variations in quantity or consistency depending on whether the broth is thin or slightly gelled.
-Work incrementally as you mix and adjust if/as needed.
+The thickness of your broth or stock for making dog treats is can affect the consistency of your treats.
+Especially if you are baking.
+Some treats, like frozen pupsicles, are very forgiving on consistency.
+Others may need a little special handling or recipe adjustments.
+For example, if you are using the stock or broth as liquid for dough, there may be variations in quantity or consistency depending on whether the broth is thin or slightly gelled.
+You might want to dilute the stock or tweak the recipe, working incrementally as you mix and adjusting if/as needed.

 A Final Word from the Dogs